 Specify the type of recovery you would like to perform:

 Recover to the original location

-Recover to an alternate location—Type the alternate location, or click Browse and then on the Specify Alternate Recovery Destination dialog box, select a recovery location.
+Recover to an alternative location—Type the alternative location, or click Browse and then on the Specify Alternate Recovery Destination dialog box, select a recovery location.